-Along the fertile banks of the River Nile, the ancient Egyptians established a magnificent and enduring civilisation whose achievements have captured the imagination of the world ever since.
+Along the fertile banks of the River Nile, the ancient Egyptians established a significant and enduring civilisation whose achievements have captured the imagination of the world ever since.

 Today, the River Nile remains the lifeblood of the country and welcomes you with magnificent monuments, mesmeric desert and lush delta.